Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Results and Discussion

-which are used for determining the LO three-particle renormalized S-wave wavefunctions $\Psi^R_n$ and $\Psi^R_D$.
-The corresponding regulator-independent renormalized S-wave radial probability densities $P^R_n$ and $P^R_D$ are displayed in the lower panel of Fig.~\ref{fig:probability_density}.
-We now use these renormalized wavefunctions along with the STM3 integral equations to determine the renormalized form factors and their rms radii.
-The residual regulator dependence of the renormalized rms radii is summarized in Fig.~\ref{fig:Asymp_radii_plots}, as obtained for three {\it ad hoc} binding energy inputs, $B_3=1.92,2.82$, and $3.82$~MeV.
-The numerical data points corresponding to each of the six rms distances (i.e., excluding the effective radius $r_{\rm eff}$) are then fitted with a polynomial equation with free parameters ${\mathcal R}_\alpha$ and ${\mathscr R}_\alpha$ ($\alpha=1,...,6$) of the form:
+which are then used to construct the renormalized LO S-wave three-body wave functions, $\Psi^R_n$ and $\Psi^R_D$.
+The corresponding renormalized radial probability densities, $P^R_n$ and $P^R_D$ are shown in the lower panel of Fig.~\ref{fig:probability_density}.
+We subsequently employ these these renormalized wave functions, together with the STM3 integral equations, to compute the renormalized form factors [{\it via} Eqs.~\eqref{eq:one-body_FF} and \eqref{eq:two-body_FF_nD_nn}], and the associated rms radii $r_\alpha$ ($\alpha=1,\cdots,6$).
+The residual regulator dependence of these renormalized radii is depicted in Fig.~\ref{fig:Asymp_radii_plots}, where the results are displayed for three {\it ad hoc} input ground state energies, namely $B_3=1.92~{\rm MeV}, 2.82$~MeV and $3.82$~MeV ($S_n=0.1$~MeV $1.0$~MeV and $2.0$~MeV).
+The numerical data points corresponding to each of the radii (i.e., excluding the effective radius $r_{\rm eff}$) are then fitted using a polynomial equation with the free parameters $r^\infty_\alpha,\, {\mathcal R}^{(1)}_\alpha$ and ${\mathcal R}^{(2)}_\alpha$ ($\alpha=1,\cdots,6$), having the form:

-Figure \ref{fig:Asymp_radii_plots} demonstrates the residual scale variations of the renormalized rms radii which are all seen to progressively converge as $\Lambda_{\rm reg}\to \infty$, in agreement with renormalization group invariance.
-These asymptotic values serve as our LO EFT predictions for the renormalized rms distances.